 Jo Murphy is a qualified Pilates Instructor.
 She teaches Pilates using the methods developed by the APPI (Australian Physiotherapy and Pilates Institute) which breaks down each Pilates exercise into 5 different levels.
 By combining their unique range of manual therapy skills with the Pilates methods, the physiotherapist can effectively rehabilitate injuries through a very specific exercise programme..
 Pilates is intended for all age groups with the only prerequisite being that you are able to get up and down off the floor unaided.

-Jo currently holds Pilates classes in Colman Middle School, South Park Avenue, Norwich, on Wednesday nights at 18.15 and Thursday nights at 17:45 and 19.00.
-The cost for 6 sessions, payable in advance, is £38.00.
+Jo currently holds Pilates classes in Colman Middle School, South Park Avenue, Norwich, on Tuesday nights at 17:45 and 19.00 and the cost of 6 sessions is £48.